tda-homcloud/homcloud-website/source/download/README.md

    1. Download latest dipha from "Download ZIP" button.
    2. Unzip it
    3. Change directory to the created directory
-   4. Type "cmake ." to create a makefile
+   4. Type `cmake .` to create a makefile
-   5. Type "make" to build
+   5. Type `make` to build
-   6. Copy the executable file of "dipha" to a directory in $PATH environment variable.
+   6. Copy the executable file of `dipha` to a directory in $PATH environment variable.

-3. Type "pip3 install --user scikit-learn"
+3. Type `pip3 install --user scikit-learn`

 4. Dowload the following files from the download website: